kstrafe/Cxy-v0.1.0-draft.1/README.md

 	y: "cat"

 then x will simply be overwritten by the contents of the file that x held before the instruction.

+##### repl #####

+Argument: 2 registers.
+Output: cntnt register.
+Uses: ptr, mrk.

+Description:
+Replaces every occurrence of the regular expression in the first register, by the string in the second register.

+	cntnt: "||this is data"
+	> push x
+	> push y
+	> cpy x ".{3}is"
+	> cpy y "derp"
+	> repl x y
+	cntnt: "||thderpdata"

+##### match #####

+Argument: 1 register.
+Output: match register.
+Uses: ptr, mrk.

+Description:
+Scans cntnt for a complete match with the regular expression.

+	cntnt: "||this is data"
+	> push x
+	> cpy x ".[a-e]+"
+	> match x
+	match: 0

+The match will be 0 because the "." matches with 't', but the range [a-e] does not match with h.

+##### srch #####

+Argument: 1 register.
+Output: ptr, mrk.
+Uses: ptr, mrk.

+Description:
+Searches for substrings inside cntnt that match with the regular expression given.
+Uses PERL regexp syntax.
+Stores sub-expressions.

+	cntnt: "||this is data"
+	> push x
+	> cpy x "(i)s"
+	> srch x
+	cntnt: "th|is| is data"
+	ptr[0]: 2
+	ptr[1]: 2
+	mrk[0]: 3
+	mrk[1]: 4

+The top of the ptr-mrk arrays will contain the entire match.
+As we go down the array, we iterate over the sub-expressions.
+This means that size - 1 contains the entire match, size - 2, the first sub-match, size - 3, the second sub-match...

 ##### dir #####